 Even the most determined runner can feel like giving up on occasion.
 Not to mention, it could feel like you can’t convince yourself to run anymore, even though you can.
 It is during these moments that it actually helps to distract yourself.
 Music is often an excellent mechanism for keeping you on track with your training.
 Choose tunes that get your heart rate up and prompt you to run for just a little longer.

 If you are someone who craves company, then you may find that having a running buddy can make it easier to push yourself a little further.
 These individuals will act both as motivation and competition and make your runs a bit more fun.
 Just remember to choose someone with an equal or greater skill level than you so that you don’t feel the need to let your performance lag.
+You also need to wear the right gear for optimum performance.
+For a comprehensive guide on the perfect sports equipment, check out runningshorts.com.

 While this may seem like quite a list, keep in mind that every one of these points will help to build up your endurance.
 So, consider including them all in your running routine.